josefgull/Schroedinger-Solver/README.md

-# Sr-dingerGleichung
+# SchrödingerSolver

-The  folloing file solves the schrödingereqution in a quantumwell
+The following python script solves the Schrödinger equation in a quantum well